solliancenet/tech-immersion-data-ai/ai-exp6/README.md

     ![Provide Working Directory for the Azure CLI task.](media/devops-release-pipeline-20.png 'Azure CLI Task - Working Directory')

-Please review the code in `aml_service/deploy.py`.
+In a separate browser tab, navigate to the **Repo** section in Azure DevOps and please review the code in `aml_service/deploy.py`.
 This step will read the `eval_info.json` and if the evaluation step recommended to deploy the new trained model, it will deploy the new model to production in an **Azure Kubernetes Service (AKS)** cluster.

 ### Task 8: Define Deployment Trigger